13 Best Salesforce Alternatives in 2026

 - Canvas design studio for building custom CRM views

 Pipedrive is a sales-first CRM designed around the visual pipeline.
-It is the strongest Salesforce alternative for teams that want a focused, easy-to-adopt sales tool without paying for automation infrastructure they will never use.
+It is the strongest option for teams that want a focused, easy-to-adopt sales tool without paying for automation infrastructure they will never use.
+Where Salesforce requires weeks of setup, Pipedrive can be productive on day one.

 Key features: